elf4j/elf4j-provider/README.md

 * Standard Streams Output Only

-  Other than the standard streams (stdout/stderr), it may be trivial for logging to support other output channels.
-Yet on the system level, it's arguably more trivial to forward standard streams as a data source to other destinations than the Console, e.g. to log files and various types of central repositories.
-A recent trend has been that such data aggregation be done via system-level collector agents (open source or commercial), and no longer a concern of the application-level logging.
+  Besides the standard streams (stdout/stderr), it may be trivial for the application logging to support other output channels.
+Yet it's arguably more trivial for the hosting system to redirect/forward standard streams as a data source to destinations other than the Console, e.g. to log files and/or various types of central repositories.
+This can be as simple as a Linux shell redirect or sophisticated as clustered/managed collector agents, and no longer a concern of the application-level logging.

 * Logging Format Patterns Including JSON